CLEAN-Air Forum: Hazardous air conditions threaten health of Lagos residents -Expert

 “We believe that clean air is a fundamental right, and we must work together to ensure that future generations inherit a healthier and more sustainable environment”.

-Dr. Rose Alani, an Associate Profeesor, spoke on Stock take on participatory initiatives in Lagos, stating Consultations in AQMRG among the project partners.
+Dr. Rose Alani, an Associate Professor, spoke on Stock take on participatory initiatives in Lagos, stating Consultations in AQMRG among the project partners.

 The team took considerable effort to draw up a list of concerned stakeholders that was as broad and representative as possible.